pypeaday/pype.dev/pype.dev/content/blog/homelab-journey-part-1.md

     Memory: 8GB of whatever was in the box
     Storage: 1TB SSD

-My router is an old Optiplex.
-I'll find the link to that.
+My router is an old Optiplex SFF 5060 I got from Amazon for less than $100.
 So I'm running a x86 system for my router with OpenSense on it.
 Just seemed it to be another home lab standard and I'd like to someday bring pi-hole over there or use AdGuard or integrate those two things maybe a little bit more completely but right now they are mostly separate.

-### Networking | VLANs
+## Networking | VLANs

 There's a
 managed switch in there for some VLAN tomfoolery for my cameras and an IOT network type of a thing.

-### Networking | VPN | Tailscale
+## Networking | VPN | Tailscale

 They're on tailscale as well so my DNS happens over tailscale.